 We want to check if the money received by your company is the same as the value of the invoices.
 Everything looks correct here but let's have a closer look 🧐.

 Let's make a test to check if the amount is the same for each rows.

-The test to compare the 2 amounts is very simple.
-We just have to compare if the value in column B equal the amount in column C. The test is :
+The test to compare the 2 amounts is very simple to create.
+We have to compare if the value in column B equal the amount in column C. The test is:

 And when you copy this test to the others cells you have this result.

 - When the test is TRUE, it's because the amount is the same in both cells